-12. The country programme update should provide a strategy for achieving compliance by each Article 5 country concerned with, at a minimum, each of the reduction steps for each of the substances controlled by the Montreal Protocol.
-With this mind, the update should serve three purposes:

-- It would delineate all of the projects that are left to implement in the country. - It would establish the context for seeking project-level funding from the Multilateral Fund by showing how projects and policies will work together in time to ensure achievement of the agreed reductions. - It could be the basis for designing a performance-based final national phaseout agreement with the Executive Committee.
+- 12. The country programme update should provide a strategy for achieving compliance by each Article 5 country concerned with, at a minimum, each of the reduction steps for each of the substances controlled by the Montreal Protocol.
+The term country programme update is used for its natural linkage to the existing country programmes, and in essence the update should constitute the national compliance strategy of the country in the compliance period.
+With this in mind, the update should serve three purposes: - It would delineate all of the projects that are left to implement in the country. - It would establish the context for seeking project-level and sector plan funding from the Multilateral Fund by showing how projects and policies will work together in time to ensure achievement of the agreed reductions. - It could be the basis for designing a performance-based final national phaseout agreement with the Executive Committee.